projectstepone/secretary/README.md

 How to start the secretary application
 ---

-1. Run `mvn clean install` to build your application
+1. Run `mvn clean package` to build jar for application
-1. Start application with `java -jar target/secretary.jar server config.yml`
+2. Run docker-compose to launch service `docker-compose up --build -d`
-1. To check that your application is running enter url `http://localhost:8080`
+1. To check that your application is running enter url `http://localhost:8080/secretary`

 Health Check
 ---